Spiking cost of gasoline pushes June consumer prices up 0.6%

 That is well below the Federal Reserve’s 2% target for annual gains in inflation.
 Economists believe given the uncertain economic outlook with virus cases climbing again in many parts of the country, inflation pressures are likely to remain low for some time to come.

+Other economists said the June rise in prices would ease concerns that the country could be in danger of slipping into a destabilizing period of deflation, something not seen in the United States since the Great Depression.

+“The immediate threat of deflation is over,” said Gus Faucher, chief economist at PNC Financial Services Group.
+“Deflation, when prices are falling broadly, can be disastrous for an economy.
+It can cause consumers and businesses to put off purchases in the hopes of buying at a lower price lager on, exacerbating economic downturns.”

-Low inflation means that the Fed will have the leeway to keep providing significant support to the economy through record-low interest rates and sizable backed purchases of Treasury bonds and mortgage-backed securities.
+With analysts seeing no risk that inflation will suddenly accelerate to worrisome levels, the Fed will have the leeway to keep providing significant support to the economy through record-low interest rates and sizable backed purchases of Treasury bonds and mortgage-backed securities.

 In addition to the 5.1% gain in energy costs, food pries were up 0.6% in June after a 0.7% May increase.